BTSpaniel/POELFI/README.md

 Choose from:

-  --One Filter to rule them all
+  --One Filter to rule them all (Latest OFTRTA Grabber\Pathofexile.bat for newest version if not updated in time) --Neversink
-  --Neversink
   --Greengroove